 Astragalus root (Radix astragali) has a history of use for a variety of health conditions.
-[LINK TO 10 BENEFITS OF ASTRAGALUS ARTICLE] One of the most popular and traditional ways it’s been used is as an immune booster.
+One of the most popular and traditional ways it’s been used is as an immune booster.
 Though a top and trusted herb in Chinese Herbal Medicine, many people like to use astragalus root in tonics, teas and soups both for its sweet, tannic flavor and to give their health a boost.

 Research indicates neither practitioners of herbal medicine nor people who like to use it as a dietary staple have been disappointed.
 Astragalus contains a variety compounds known for enhancing the immune system and providing additional health benefits.

 Scientists have identified polysaccharides, flavonoids and triterpene saponins as the active compounds in astragalus.
 Experiments show many of these chemicals possess anti-viral, anti-inflammatory, and immune regulatory properties.
 Astragalus also contains several amino acids, trace minerals and coumarins.

 While many of the individual compounds have been identified and some of the most potent tested, most studies typically use astragalus extract.

 How Astragalus Boosts the Immune System

 The compounds in astragalus each act in unique ways to support the immune system.
 For example, polysaccharides have been attributed with anti-viral, anti-microbial and anti-inflammatory effects.
 Saponins are known for their cytotoxic properties.
 Flavonoids provide antioxidant, anti-inflammatory and have demonstrated anti-tumor effects.

 Although researchers continue to explore how these compounds combine to support the immune system, they have determined they do.
 Here are a few ways they boost immunity.